zluuba/games-of-terminal/docs/issue-reporting-guide.md

 # How To Create an Issue

-If you encounter any issues, discover a bug while using Games Of Terminal (GOT), or have any ideas to improve, please help me enhance the project by reporting it.
+If you encounter any issues, discover a bug while using GOT, or have any ideas to improve, please help me enhance the project by reporting it.
 Follow these steps: